All exhibits listed are open to the public.

 Bootleggers versus Badges: The Law, The Liquor, The Lifestyle

 Rich soil and traditions brought to the region by immigrants positioned Southeast Kansas to be a player in the wine industry.
 Then came state and federal Prohibition.
 Experience the many layers of bootlegging.
-Ends March.

 Location: Crawford County Historical Museum, 651 US-69, Pittsburg